This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 `-IntegerLiteral 0x2103e866c28 <col:15> 'int' 2

-Alternatively, if you have the clangd plugin installed in vscode, you can right-click on a block of code and select show AST to view the ast of that code snippet.
+Or, if your vscode has the clangd plugin installed, you can right-click a block of code and then right-click show AST to view the AST of that code snippet.
 You can see that the source code content is indeed presented to us in a tree structure.
-Since it is a tree, we can freely traverse the tree nodes and filter to obtain the information we want.
-The above two examples are visual outputs.
-Typically, there are also direct code interfaces to obtain this information.
-For example, Python has a built-in ast module to obtain it, and C++ generally uses clang-related tools to obtain this content.
-If you want to know how to use clang tools specifically, you can refer to the article: Use clang tools to freely control C++ code!
+Since it is a tree, we can freely traverse the nodes of the tree and filter to get the information we want.
+The two examples above are visual outputs; usually, there are also direct code interfaces to obtain them.
+For example, python has a built-in ast module to get them, and C++ generally obtains this content through clang-related tools.
+If you want to know how to use clang tools specifically, you can refer to the article: Let’s freely control C++ code with clang tools!

-If you are curious about how the compiler transforms source code into an ast, you can learn about the front-end content of compilation principles.
+If you are curious about how the compiler transforms source code into an AST, you can study the frontend content of compiler design.

-This question might sound confusing, but in fact, it is a question that only C++ programmers need to consider.
+This question sounds a bit confusing, but in reality, only C++ programmers might need to consider it.

-Actually, everything is caused by constexpr.
-Storing information like this:
+In fact, it’s all caused by constexpr.
+Storing the information like this:

 struct FieldInfo